learn-co-curriculum/flatiron-kitchen/README.md

 blueberry pancakes.

-Things used to be simpler when there were only a few chefs at Flatiron Kitchen, but now that they're growing an application is needed to keep track of the growing list of recipes.
+Things used to be simpler when there were only a few chefs at Flatiron Kitchen, but now that they're growing an application is needed to keep track of all their world-class recipes.

-We need to be able to track which ingredients the restaurant has on hand and which ingredients are used in each recipe.
+We need to be able to track which ingredients the restaurant has available and which ingredients are used in each recipe.

 Your application should use a join table called "recipe_ingredients" to keep track of the ingredients for each recipe.